 When it comes to CAT, admission to the college of choice is not easy.
 Only a handful of applicants get the colleges they want.
 Because the number of applicants is a lot and the seats less, the Government of India has even opened a number of IIMSs across the country in the past few years.
 Till 1996, there were only six IIMs in the country, the first ones being established in 1961.
 Now there are 20 IIMs in the country out of which seven have been established in the past three years.

 If we talk about GMAT, it is much easier for the applicants to get the college of their choice.
-The main reason for this is that B-Schools across the world accept GMAT score.
-Moreover, even IIMs have started accepting GMAT score.
+The main reason for this is that B-Schools across the world accept GMAT scores.
+Moreover, even IIMs have started accepting GMAT scores.
 Because B-Schools are spread out across the globe when it comes to GMAT, applicants have more options to choose from.

 Format of the test

 This is again one area where these two exams differ greatly.
-GMAT is a more of a computer adaptive test.
-This indicates that CAT will adjust to the level of difficulty based on your performance of the previous question.
-For example, if you answer your 1st question with ease, your next question will be relatively difficult.
-The level of difficulty will keep on changing according to your calibre.
+GMAT is more of a computer adaptive test.
+This indicates that CAT is adjusted to the level of difficulty based on your performance of the previous question.
+For example, if you answer your first question with ease, your next question will be relatively difficult.
+The level of difficulty will keep on changing according to your caliber.
 On the other hand, if you are unable to answer the question, your next question will be an easy one.
-Coming to the CAT’s format, it is a linear.
-CAT questions are picked on a random basis from a question bank and you have the option of not to answer the question.
+Coming to the CAT’s format, it is linear.
+CAT questions are picked on a random basis from a question bank and you have the option of not answering the question.

-What is the difference in calculation of scores?
+What is the difference in the calculation of scores?